CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Conclusion

 \section{Conclusion}

 \PAR{Limitations and Future Work.} Our current approach focuses on I- and P-frames, lacking support for B-frames and their complex non-causal dependencies.
-One option to address this would be by using the decode order instead of the render order.
+One option to address this would be using the decode order instead of the render order.
 Furthermore, we currently operate on a tensorized version of the codec primitives.
-For future works, it would be interesting to stay closer to the raw codec primitives, by operating directly on sets of block-wise motion vectors and quantized DCT coefficients, which could offer even better computational and token efficiency.
+For future work, it would be interesting to stay closer to the raw codec primitives, by operating directly on sets of block-wise motion vectors and quantized DCT coefficients, which could offer even better computational and token efficiency.
 Finally, we use a fixed P-frame fusion window, which is suboptimal for tasks with varying motion.
+Exploring sensitivity to codec type, bitrate, and encoding quality remains an open question.

-\PAR{Conclusion.} Through extensive experiments on several benchmarks, we have demonstrated that codec-aware tokenization offers a compelling alternative to traditional keyframe sampling for VideoLMs.
+\PAR{Conclusion.} Through comprehensive evaluation across 14 video understanding benchmarks, we have demonstrated that codec-aware tokenization offers a compelling alternative to traditional keyframe sampling and outperforms prior codec-based approaches for VideoLMs.
 By leveraging the information natively encoded by video compression algorithms (i.e., motion vectors and residuals), we achieve substantial efficiency gains while maintaining competitive performance.
-Notably, our approach reduces time-to-first-token by up to $86\%$ (to as low as 0.33s), which is essential for real-time applications.
+Notably, our approach reduces time-to-first-token by a significant margin (up to $86\%$) which is essential for real-time applications.
 As models scale towards larger context windows, our approach becomes increasingly valuable, enabling richer temporal representations with much lower computational overhead than traditional sparse keyframe sampling.
-This work opens a new direction for video understanding, positioning codec-based methods as a practical and efficient foundation for future VideoLMs.
+This work positions codec-based methods as a practical and efficient foundation for scaling future VideoLMs.